moro/rspec-mocks-activerecord_argument_matchers/README.md

 Provide RSpec argument matcher for asserting AR object equality.

-The porpose of the gem is to reduce casual use of `any_isntace_of`: which is often used to specify a targeting record outsid of scope.
+The porpose of the gem is to reduce casual use of `any_isntace_of` : which is often used to specify a record used at far scope from an example.

 ## Installation